Discarded-Team/Pyndemic/README.md

 **What is this?**

 This is a simple project I've started to help me learn how to use vim, python and github.
-When it's finished it should let somebody play the Pandemic board game as one or more of the charaters.
+When it's finished it should let somebody play the Pandemic board game as one or more of the players.

 I'm about to start an OU degree in computing and IT and hoping for a career in IT eventually.
 The role I've got my eye on is one of full stack developer https://www.sitepoint.com/full-stack-developer/, although I understand this might already be old hat https://techcrunch.com/2014/11/08/the-rise-and-fall-of-the-full-stack-developer/.
 So I'm going to try to learn as much code as I can and focus on completing practical fun projects with other people alongside my course.